dbusrepo/sdl-egui-wgpu-soft-rend-base/README.md

-# Graphics with wgpu and Rust
+# Graphics with software rendering and Rust

 Base project with sdl2, egui and wgpu